runrig-coop/hedgerows/index.md

 What brings these two perspectives into alignment is a willingness to critique the neoliberal assumptions underlying these two forms of capital accumulation.
-Shiva was a prominent anti-globalization activst.
+Shiva was a prominent anti-globalization activist.
 The history of this movement, sometimes called counter-globalization, was partially obscured after the 2001 attacks on the World Trade Center, despite being so recent, but for roughly a decade it was perhaps the largest worldwide movement on the left, filling the